 Output short-circuit protection can be enabled in the Short Circuit Protection group box.
-Short Circuit Protection can use a current-limit mode, where the drivers will limit current output if a short-circuit condition is detected, or in a mode where the drivers will power down when such a condition exists.
+The short-circuit protection function can use a current-limit mode, where the drivers limit current output if a short-circuit condition is detected, or in a mode where the drivers power down when such a condition exists.

-The I^2C Bus Error Detection button allows the user to enable circuitry which sets a register bit (Register 107, D0) if an I^2C bus error is detected.
+The I^2C Bus Error Detection button allows the user to enable circuitry which sets a register bit (register 107, D0) if an I^2C bus error is detected.